INA-95/llm-text-to-sql-chatbot/README.md

-# Fanfinder: LLM-Based Data Analysis Chatbot
+# Fanfinder: LLM Text-to-SQL Analytics Chatbot
-**An Automated Text-to-SQL Analytics System for Nonprofit Organizations**
+**A conversational analytics system that enables non-technical users to query business data using natural language.**

 This project presents a conversational analytics chatbot that uses LLMs to convert natural-language questions into SQL queries and generate real-time insights.
 The system is designed for nonprofit organizations that need analytics capabilities but lack SQL expertise.